Perfect Fractional Matchings in Bipartite Graphs Via Proportional Allocations: Perfect Proportional Allocations

 \subsection{Non Matching Covered Graphs}

 If $G = (I \cup J, E)$ is not matching covered, we cannot get a perfect proportional allocation.
+However, in this subsection, we describe a simple fractional allocation strategy that achieves value equal to $\OPT$, and can still be carried out using only local information.
+Formally, each right hand node $j \in J$ will be assigned a weight $\alpha_j$ as before, in addition to a \emph{rank} $r_j$.
+The allocation of the supply of node $i$ will depend solely on the weight and rank of the neighbors of $i$.

-However, there is still a way to get a perfect \emph{simple} allocation on these graphs using the \textbf{Dulmage–Mendelsohn decomposition}~\cite{DM58} (see also \cite[\S2.3.1]{LM24}).
-This is a partition of the vertices of a bipartite graph $G$ into subsets $X_1 \sqcup Y_1, X_2 \sqcup Y_2, \dots$ such that \begin{enumerate}[(a)] \item for each $k$, the induced bipartite graph on $X_k \sqcup Y_k$ is matching covered, and \item for any $k < k'$, there are no edges $(i, j)$ in $G$ with $i \in X_k$ and $j \in Y_{k'}$. \end{enumerate} The partition can be found efficiently in the following way (folklore): \begin{enumerate} \item Fix a perfect matching $\mc{M}$ of $G$, and construct a directed graph $\mc{D}$ by bi-directing each edge in $\mc{M}$, and directing each edge in $E \setminus \mc{M}$ to the right (that is, from $I$ to $J$).
+To achieve such an allocation strategy, we use the \emph{Dulmage–Mendelsohn decomposition}~\cite{DM58} (see also \cite[\S2.3.1]{LM24}), generalized to graphs with supplies and capacities.
+This is a partition of the vertices of a bipartite graph $G$ into subsets $X_1 \sqcup Y_1, X_2 \sqcup Y_2, \dots$ such that \begin{enumerate}[(a)] \item for each $k$, the induced bipartite graph on $X_k \sqcup Y_k$ is matching covered, and \item for any $k < k'$, there are no edges $(i, j)$ in $E$ with $i \in X_k$ and $j \in Y_{k'}$. \end{enumerate} The partition can be found efficiently in the following way (folklore): \begin{enumerate} \item Fix a perfect integral allocation $x$ for $G$, and let $\mc{M}$ denote the edges with positive allocation.
+Construct a directed graph $\mc{D}$ by bi-directing each edge in $\mc{M}$, and directing each edge in $E \setminus \mc{M}$ to the right (that is, from $I$ to $J$).

 \item Find the strongly connected components of $\mc{D}$.
-These correspond to a partition of $G$.
+These correspond to a partition of the vertices of $G$.

 \item Order the parts by any (decreasing) topological ordering of the directed acyclic graph of strongly connected components of $\mc{D}$, so that if there is an arc $(x_p,y_q)$ between two strongly connected components, then $p > q$. \end{enumerate}